Self-Supervised Masked Convolutional Transformer Block for Anomaly Detection: Experiments and Results

 \subsection{Implementation Details}

-We choose seven state-of-the-art approaches \cite{Barbalau-ARXIV-2022, Zavrtanik-ICCV-2021, Schulter-ECCV-2022, Georgescu-TPAMI-2021, Liu-ICCV-2021, Park-CVPR-2020, Liu-CVPR-2018} for image and video anomaly detection to serve as underlying models, on top of which we add SSPCAB~\cite{Ristea-CVPR-2022} and SSMCTB (ours).
-We alternatively integrate SSPCAB and SSMCTB directly into the official implementations of the chosen baselines, while preserving all hyperparameter values, \eg~the number of epochs and the learning rate, as specified in the corresponding papers \cite{Barbalau-ARXIV-2022,Zavrtanik-ICCV-2021, Schulter-ECCV-2022, Georgescu-TPAMI-2021, Liu-ICCV-2021, Park-CVPR-2020, Liu-CVPR-2018}.
+We choose ten state-of-the-art approaches \cite{Barbalau-ARXIV-2022, Zavrtanik-ICCV-2021, Schulter-ECCV-2022, Georgescu-TPAMI-2021, Liu-ICCV-2021, Park-CVPR-2020, Liu-CVPR-2018,He-CVPR-2022,Vasu-ICCV-2023,Wang-ICDM-2022} for image and video anomaly detection to serve as underlying models, on top of which we add SSPCAB~\cite{Ristea-CVPR-2022} and SSMCTB (ours).
+We alternatively integrate SSPCAB and SSMCTB directly into the official implementations of the chosen baselines, while preserving all hyperparameter values, \eg~the number of epochs and the learning rate, as specified in the corresponding papers \cite{Barbalau-ARXIV-2022,Zavrtanik-ICCV-2021, Schulter-ECCV-2022, Georgescu-TPAMI-2021, Liu-ICCV-2021, Park-CVPR-2020, Liu-CVPR-2018, He-CVPR-2022,Vasu-ICCV-2023,Wang-ICDM-2022}.
 Even so, we are unable to exactly reproduce the original results for two baselines methods, \ie~those of Park \etal~\cite{Park-CVPR-2020} and Liu \etal~\cite{Liu-CVPR-2018}.
 However, our reproduced quantitative results are still close to the originally reported results.
 For a fair comparison, we compare the models based on SSPCAB and SSMCTB with the reproduced baselines.
 Additionally, when we repurpose the approach of Park \etal~\cite{Park-CVPR-2020} from the RGB domain to the thermal domain, we modify some hyperparameters, namely the number of epochs and the mini-batch size.

 Following Ristea \etal~\cite{Ristea-CVPR-2022}, we replace the penultimate convolutional layer with SSMCTB in most underlying models.
 One exception is the architecture of Georgescu \etal~\cite{Georgescu-CVPR-2021}, where SSPCAB and SSMCTB are integrated into the penultimate convolutional layer of the decoder instead of the final classification network.
+Another exception is the masked auto-enconder \cite{He-CVPR-2022} based on the ViT backbone, where we place SSPCAB and SSMCTB before the first transformer block.